ninabarzh/broomstick/content/posts/climate-collapse-democracy.md

 in cities where austerity, vacancy, or overdevelopment have left grey zones ripe for reclaiming.
 From Berlin’s abandoned lots changed into community herb gardens to London roundabouts secretly seeded with wildflowers, these unsanctioned green interventions challenge the sterile logic of urban planning.
-Groups like [Incredible Edible in the UK](https://www.incredibleedible.org.uk) and Nomadisch Grün in Berlin—famous for [Prinzessinnengarten](https://prinzessinnengarten.net/)—have demonstrated how food-growing and spontaneous horticulture can also rebuild fractured communities and subvert private control of land.
+Groups like [Incredible Edible in the UK](https://www.incredibleedible.org.uk) and Nomadisch Grün in Berlin, famous for [Prinzessinnengarten](https://prinzessinnengarten.net/), have demonstrated how food-growing and spontaneous horticulture can also rebuild fractured communities and subvert private control of land.
 Seed bombs, compost bombs, and wildflower raids often sit at the intersection of environmentalism and art.

 In Southern Europe, where climate stress and land mismanagement are acute, guerrilla gardening has blended with agroecological revival.
 In Athens, activists have taken over vacant lots to grow drought-resistant crops as part of solidarity economies.
 Spanish collectives like [Huerto del Rey Moro in Seville](https://www.huertodelreymoro.org/) link gardening with anti-eviction movements and the fight for the commons.
-These gardens are not just aesthetic— they are edible, educational, and political.
+These gardens are not just aesthetic, they are edible, educational, and political.
 Whether beautifying motorway verges or resisting gentrification with sunflowers and kale, European guerrilla gardeners are quietly rewriting the rules of public space, one patch of dirt at a time.

 ### Federated resistance for the long haul

-Guerrilla and anarchist archives in Lisbon play an important role in preserving movement history—especially as official records often erase or marginalize radical practices.
+Guerrilla and anarchist archives in Lisbon play an important role in preserving movement history, especially as official records often erase or marginalize radical practices.
 A notable example is [the recent creation of a new Anarchist Center](https://anarchistnews.org/content/new-anarchist-center-lisbon) by the Centro de Cultura Libertária, BOESG library, and the newspaper A Batalha, aiming to protect